 It’s important to allow those strengths to come to the forefront – your board will benefit from it.
 Yet understanding the basics of each role will help make sure the essential functions are covered as well.

 Still have questions?
 That’s understandable – no two boards are alike.
-For more educational information on training and educating your community association board, sign up below.
+For more educational information on training and educating your community association board, sign up using the form on this page.